Human score Trustpilot Stars number of reviews Trustpilot Logo

 • outdoor porcelain tiles

-• concrete,
+• concrete

 • gravel

-Natural stone refers to any rock formed over millions of years somewhere on earth, but here at Tile Merchant we are quite particular about the natural stone we select for our paving slabs.
+Natural stone refers to any rock formed over millions of years somewhere on Earth, but here at Tile Merchant we are quite particular about the natural stone we select for our paving slabs.
 In order to be strong, resilient, and effective in a range of indoor and outdoor scenarios, our natural stone paving slabs are mostly made of the highest quality limestone and sandstone.
 Recently, we added some beautiful, authentic Egyptian Limestone to our catalogue [read our guide on Egyptian Limestone].

 PROS